mortezakowkabi/jcb-persian-documentation/030-How-to-filter-a-list-field-based-on-association-with-another-field.md

 ## Overview

-In many Joomla components, you may need to **filter the options of one list field based on another field’s value**.
+In many Joomla components, you may need to **filter the options of one list field based on another field's value**.
 A common use case is limiting the **Region** list to only show the regions belonging to a selected **Country**.

 This guide demonstrates how to achieve this dynamically in **Joomla Component Builder (JCB)** using a combination of: